How to Lighten Your Armpits

-If this is the cause of your darkened armpits, you need to know that sweat is one way that the body eliminates toxins, which is why it’s not a good idea to use products that completely stop sweating; some of these do exist on the market.
+If this is the cause of your darkened armpits, you need to know that sweat is one way that the body eliminates toxins, which is why it’s not a good idea to use products that completely stop sweating.

 In order to naturally control excessive sweating, use the following remedies:

 - Consume astringent foods like green tea or avocado seed infusion.